Avadhkumar-geek/StudentAI/README.md

 -   Access to a vast knowledge base covering multiple subjects and topics
 -   Ability to answer questions in a comprehensive and informative way
 -   User-friendly interface designed for seamless interactions
--   Chatbot with OpenAI's API integration for accurate responses
+-   Chatbot with Google PaLM API integration for accurate responses

 ### Getting Started